GuirassyFode/ews_trend_data_pipeline/README.md

 * **Makefile:** Simple command-line task runner for orchestrating Docker commands.
 * **Git & GitHub:** For version control and collaborative development.
 * **`.env` for Secrets Management:** Secure handling of API keys and sensitive information.
+* **Apache Airflow (Conceptual/Future Enhancement):** Designed for seamless integration with this modular pipeline for advanced scheduling and monitoring.

 <br>
 **Conceptual Containerized Pipeline Flow:**